bodhiproject/bodhi-electron/README.md

 # Release
 We are currently using [Electron](https://github.com/electron/electron) and [Electron-Builder](https://github.com/electron-userland/electron-builder) to package our apps into native format depending on OS.

-1. `npm run insall` to install all node modules from npm and yarn
+1. `npm run install-dep` to install all node modules from npm and yarn

 2. Run the build script for the appropriate OS: